How to Apply for Housing

 Preparing to Book your Room Space

-Each student and their roommate will book their space separately; therefore, we recommend that students communicate during the room selection process
+timeslot can book the room assignment for both roommates.
+Therefore, we recommend that students communicate during the room selection process

 All students must meet any applicable academic criteria to book into those buildings which have academic requirements.
 A list of residence halls and their requirements can be found on our Housing Options web page.

 Ask yourself, what is most important: